-Home > Patient & Family Resources > Health Library > Home Blood Glucose Test
+Home > Patient & Family Resources > Health Library > Home Blood Sugar Test

 Home blood sugar testing can be used to monitor your blood sugar levels.
 Talk with your doctor about how often to check your blood sugar.
 How often you need to check it depends on your diabetes treatment, how well your diabetes is controlled, and your overall health.
 People who take insulin to control their diabetes may need to check their blood sugar level often.
 Testing blood sugar at home is often called home blood sugar monitoring or self-testing.

 If you use insulin rarely or don't use it at all, blood sugar testing can be very helpful in learning how your body reacts to foods, illness, stress, exercise, medicines, and other activities.
 Testing before and after eating can help you adjust what you eat.

 Some types of glucose meters can store hundreds of glucose readings.
 This allows you to review collected glucose readings over time and to predict glucose levels at certain times of the day.
 It also allows you to quickly spot any major changes in your glucose levels.
 Some of these systems also allow information to be saved to a computer so that it can be turned into a graph or another easily analyzed form.

 Some newer models of home glucose meters can communicate with insulin pumps.
 Insulin pumps are machines that deliver insulin through the day.
 The meter helps to decide how much insulin you need to keep your blood sugar level in your target range.

 If you have diabetes, testing your blood glucose levels at home provides information about:

 Home blood sugar testing also may be used to: